Robert Aderholt

-A social conservative, Aderholt was a member of the Tea Party Caucus.
-He became the dean of Alabama's congressional delegation following Senator Richard Shelby's retirement at the end of the 117th Congress.
-According to the Cook Partisan Voting Index, Aderholt represents the most Republican district in the country, with an index rating of R+33.
+Representing the most Republican district in the country, with an index rating of R+33, He became the dean of Alabama's congressional delegation following Senator Richard Shelby's retirement at the end of the 117th Congress.

 Early life and education

 Aderholt was born in Haleyville, Alabama, to Mary Frances Brown and Bobby Ray Aderholt.
 Aderholt's father, a part-time minister for a small group of Congregational churches in northwest Alabama, was a circuit judge for more than 30 years.
 He attended the University of North Alabama and then Birmingham-Southern College, from which he graduated with a degree in history and political science.
 During college, Aderholt was a member of Kappa Alpha Order.
 Aderholt received his J.D. from the Samford University Cumberland School of Law and practiced law after graduation.

 Career

 In 1992, Aderholt was appointed Haleyville municipal judge.
 The same year, he was a delegate to the Republican National Convention.
 In 1995, he became the top aide to Governor Fob James.
 He won the 1996 Republican primary in the race to succeed 15-term Democratic incumbent Tom Bevill.

 As the Republican nominee, Aderholt faced a considerable challenge against State Senator Bob Wilson Jr., who called himself a Democrat "in the Tom Bevill tradition".
 This was a seriously contested race, receiving considerable national coverage and significant support from the Republican Party.
 Newt Gingrich personally visited the district during the campaign.
 Aderholt won, 50%–48%, becoming only the second Republican to represent the district since Reconstruction.
-Two years later, he was reelected over Tom Bevil, Jr., his predecessor's son.
+Two years later, he was reelected over Tom Bevill, Jr., his predecessor's son.
 The first Republican to win the seat had been Jim Martin, who was swept into office in what was then the 7th District during the 1964 wave that delivered the state's electoral votes to Barry Goldwater.
 After his first win, Aderholt has never faced another contest nearly that close, and has been reelected nine times.
 He ran unopposed in 2004, 2010, 2014, and 2016.
 His increasing margins reflected the growing Republican trend in this part of Alabama.

 Aderholt is associated with the Fellowship Foundation, which paid for his trip to Romania in 2017 to promote "traditional family values".
-Over 16 years, Aderholt traveled to 18 countries on the Fellowship's behalf.
+Over the course of 16 years, Aderholt traveled to 18 countries on the Fellowship's behalf.